Smallibs/pilin/README.md

 - Monad

 Some incarnations are available like:

 - Identity,
 - Option,
 - Either,
+- List,
 - Continuation,
 - Reader and
-- Writer
+- Writer.

 Since Kotlin has colored functions, the design has been done with only suspended functions.
 In this approach `suspend` does not mean functions interacting with the subsystem i.e. no relationship with IO for instance.